-I am attaching a copy of a Notice of Completion and an Initial Study/Mitigated Negative Declaration (IS/MND) for the proposed Mesa Court Expansion Project (MCEP).
+I am attaching a copy of a Notice of Completion and an Initial Study/Mitigated Negative Declaration (IS/MND) for the proposed University Extension Classroom Project.
 The University is considering adoption of an IS/MND for approval of this project in compliance with the California Environmental Quality Act (CEQA).
-The proposed MCEP would consist of a 224,000 gross square foot student housing facility within Mesa Court including residence halls and a new commons facility.
-Project implementation would include demolition of the existing commons facility.
+Implementation of the proposed project would construct an approximately 46,000 assignable square foot (ASF) (70,000 gross square foot (GSF)) 5-6 story high classroom facility on the University of California, Irvine (UCI) campus.
+The Project would be constructed adjacent to the Student Health Center II building on the north end of Parking Lot 17A, which is located between East Peltason Drive and Adobe Circle Road.
+The project site would encompass approximately 1 acre.

-As described in the attached Notice, the 30-day public review period for the IS/MND will commence on October 28, 2013 and extend through November 27, 2013.
+As described in the attached Notice, the 30-day public review period for the IS/MND will commence on July 11, 2014 and extend through August 10, 2014.
 Please contact me if you have questions or would like additional information regarding these documents.